Rides Page: Weekly rides, ride events, and Club Rides

 MBBC Weekly Club Rides are led by MBBC Club Ride Leaders, are sponsored and insured by the club, and are open to everyone to check out the ride.
 We ask after riding your first ride that you decide whether you'd like to continue riding with the club, and if so, please join!
 See our membership page for more about MBBC membership.

 - Wednesday Group Ride: Race/Training Pace, 30 mile distance, meet at 5:45 pm, leave at 6pm from Boundary Bay Brewery at Railroad Avenue.
 Ride separates into fast (18+ mph) and very fast (22+ mph) groups.
 A moderate group of 16-18mph pace leaves a little before 6pm.
 From late-September through March this is a night trail ride with lights.
+This ride returned to ROAD on Wednesday, March 19, 2014.
 Re-group at brewery afterward (7:30 pm).
-Contact: bikebham at yahoo.com, 360-927-2332
+Contact: bikebham at yahoo.com, 360-927-2332.

-- indicental Sundays The Long Slog Ride starts at 9am from Boulevard Park, near the bike racks behind Woods Coffee.
-Regular Slog rides will resume in May of 2014.
+- Sunday mornings The Long Slog Ride starts at 9am from Boulevard Park, near the bike racks behind Woods Coffee.
+Regular (or irregular) slog rides will begin on Sunday, May 18th, 2014.
 This is a group ride for slower riders who want to build strength and endurance.
 We'll make water stops and re-group-ups approx every 10 miles.
 Route maps will be handed out at the start.
 Bring an energy bar(s) and/or drink to sustain you through a long day, plus money for coffeeshop stop during or after the ride.
 For additional info: Jennifer Longstaff, mbbcnewsletter at mtbakerbikeclub.org.
-Starting in November, we will go on occasional Sunday afternoons if the weather is decent enough.
-Contact Jennifer to be added to an email list for those who want to be informed of occasional Slog-Rides overwinter.

 Other Weekly Rides